Correct-Syntax/correct-syntax.github.io/content/posts/journey-behind-velocity-lapse-part-4.md

 #### Flurry Analytics

 Ultimately, I decided that it doesn't benefit the users for me to *not* have the information I need to improve the app and fix crashes.
-So I reluctantly added Flurry analytics to the app.
-I also realized that I order to get proper stack traces from crashes, I'd need to upload debug symbols to Google Play.
+When it comes down to privacy vs. being able to fix issues quicker, I think most users would choose the latter.
+So I added Flurry analytics to the app.

 ### Missed launch dates